Elinor Klapp-Phipps Park

 The City purchased 162 acres outright, containing two existing active recreation areas.
 The Meadows Soccer Complex on Millers Landing Road will continue to function as a youth and adult soccer facility, and the Meridian Park area has been re-developed as a multi-use youth sports complex.
 The vast majority of the park, over 600 acres, will be utilized for passive forms of recreation and environmental education.

-Lunch is provided.
+Lunch is provided by an anonymous donor.
 Bring a friend!
 Also bring water, bug spray, work gloves, and wear shoes appropriate for hiking.
 Some tools will be provided, but please bring a clipper and/or a shovel (pointed type is best), and/or root jack, if you own them.
 No pets, please.
 Note: this event is not appropriate if you are severely allergic to poison ivy.
 IvyBlock barrier cream will be provided.

 Ten items we will learn about: